Learn About the Mistakes Made By Expats & Global Citizens

 Anybody who seriously considers a move abroad will undoubtedly be expecting their lives to improve in their new country of residence.
 The majority of people who relocate do so because they are looking for a positive change in their lives and truly believe that their chosen destination can offer this to them.
 While this may often prove to be the case, it is not guaranteed and it is crucial that you consider this when you are making plans.

-One common mistake expats make concerns the commitments they agree to in employment contracts.
+One common mistakes made by expats make concerns the commitments they agree to in employment contracts.
 Expats may sign contracts that tie them in to working in a location for a pre-determined amount of time, usually a minimum of a year.
 If such expatriates then find that they do not like living in the host country they may find that they have to stay for the duration of their contract, or have to break from their contractual obligations.
 Neither of these scenarios are desirable.
 It is therefore advisable that, where possible, you try and negotiate a probationary period within your expat contract; a short period of time such as three months whereby you can trail living in the location.
 This will allow you to experience life first hand in the expat destination prior to committing to a longer period of time.

 Many people find it difficult to mix with the locals because of language difficulties.
 There is a good way of overcoming this; learn the language.
 Although this may present a significant challenge, it will offer you the chance to practice your language skills while also making new friends and learning about the true culture of the place in which you are living.
 You will also find that the locals have far more respect for you if you at least attempt to speak to them in their own language instead of expecting them to speak to you in yours.
 Learning the local language will also come in handy in the event you find yourself in an area of the city or country where no one speaks English.